Ice Skating Rinks In Salt Lake City

 Centrally located in downtown Salt Lake City, the Gallivan Center Ice Rink shines with holiday lights, crisp outdoor air and the heartbeat of the city.
-Open November through February with $5 Tuesdays, it’s easy to get in some fresh air, exercise and a little hand holding during the cold winter months.
-Regular entry fee includes skate rental: Adults $9, children $8 and under threes are free.
+Open mid-November through February, it’s easy to get in some fresh air, exercise and a little hand holding during the cold winter months.
+Regular entry fee includes skate rental: Adults $12, seniors and military $11 and children (12 and under) $10.
 See the website for holiday hours.
 Concessions and skate sharpening are available in this beautiful, colorful venue.

 Steiner/SLC Sports Complex

 Steiner is the home rink to Men’s National Champion and Olympic competitor Nathan Chen.
 Home of the Salt Lake figure skating club and Crimson University of Utah Hockey, this Salt Lake County facility houses two Olympic-sized ice rinks and offers public skating and learn-to-skate classes.
 Skate where the Olympians train and take advantage of the beautiful ice.
 Fees: 6+ $4; 5 and under $1; skate rentals are $2.
 Facility hours are from 6 a.m. to 8 p.m.
 Call for larger group reservations and discounts.

 Ice Skating Rinks In Park City